vaskoevgen/HermesP2P/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the HermesP2P License.
 See [LICENSE](LICENSE) for details.

 ---